 The ride is really good fun from start to finish.
-The Dark Ride segment far better than any video shows it to be and really good fun and surprising at points.
-The Outdoor race segment is fast and thrilling enough to excite anybody but not so quick, at only 40mph to scare younger kids or more sensitive adults.
-The bunny jumps, banked turns, and head sliver, along with the added element of competition, all add up to a really fun blast through the desert.
+The Dark Ride segment is far better than any video shows it to be and really good fun and surprising at points.
+The Outdoor race segment is fast and thrilling enough to excite anybody but not so quick, at only 40mph, to scare younger kids or more sensitive adults.
+The bunny jumps, banked turns, and head slicer, along with the added element of competition, all add up to a really fun blast through the desert.

 This is combined with a theme that was without compare and still stands up to the best-themed areas anywhere in the world.
 It is a masterclass of ride design and the end result far exceeds its individual parts and that is saying something as those parts are pretty excellent on their own.

 The only downside is its popularity.
 The Ride really appeals to most demographics.
 Only very young kids 6 and under are likely to not make the height restriction and the fun over fear factor means it appeals to all tastes.
 If you get a Fast/MaxPass or get into the park early or use the single rider then you are laughing but those queues are horrendous and you will miss a lot of the park waiting in line…but this ride cannot be missed.

 We asked at the beginning is this was the best ride in Disney California Adventure?
 We have to say yes, we think it is, in fact, we would go as far as to say this is the best Ride in the whole of Disneyland California Resort it really is that good!… Of course, we wait with bated breath the arrival of “Rise of the Resistance” to see if that crown can be taken.